gesaretto/writing_london/paper/voyage_draft.md

 ###Contrition and confession

 1. Ben Jonson decides to publish the epigrams.
-Epigram CXXXIII is his adieu - he is letting the epigrams go, he is allowing them to flow freely into the commercial ecosystem of the city.
+Epigram CXXXIII is his envoi - he is letting the epigrams go, he is allowing them to flow freely into the commercial ecosystem of the city.
 But this, he knows it well, will cause problems.

 	- Conclusion: Ben Jonson is responsible for the decay of his cultural ecosystem, because he published - or because he wanted to publish - his epigrams, transforming his ideas into a book that has to be sold.

+	- An act of repentance: an apology (_apologia_) for entering this arena; since entering it means debasing your own work - participating in the same sort of perverse ecosystem that your poem describes.

 		- Could this conclusion still be stupid?

 			- It will be if you don't properly link it to every single premise; the fact that he is associating this move - his decision to publish the poems - with the commodification of culture; the fact that the commodification of culture is responsible for the broken exchange that is at the basis of the _Famous Voyage_; the fact that this commodification of culture produces the violation of boundaries that corrupts the entire social and intellectual ecosystem.

+	- The problem is, simply, that the book has to become an object; that the book is nothing but an object.
+Turning the material into the immaterial is equivalent to turning shit into food.

 - - -